stolk/objsplitv/README.md

 $ ./objsplitv.py input.obj

-This will generate a split-input.obj file.
+This will generate a input-split.obj file.

 ## Bugs

-No known bugs.
+* Removes UV coordinates from the model.

 ## Thanks